Eugene Landy: Conservatorship hearings

-Peter Reum, a therapist who met Wilson while attending a Beach Boys fan convention in 1990, was alarmed by Wilson's demeanor and speculated that he may have tardive dyskinesia, a neurological condition brought on by prolonged usage of antipsychotic medication.
-Reum phoned biographer David Leaf, who then reported Reum's observations to Carl Wilson.
+Peter Reum, a therapist who met Wilson while attending a Beach Boys fan convention in 1990, was alarmed by Wilson's demeanor and speculated that he might have tardive dyskinesia, a neurological condition brought on by prolonged usage of antipsychotic medication.
+Reum phoned noted Beach Boys biographer David Leaf, who then reported Reum's observations to Carl Wilson.
 It was then discovered that Landy had been named as a chief beneficiary in a 1989 revision of Brian's will, collecting 70%, with the remainder split between his girlfriend and Brian's two daughters.
 This discovery was made by Kay Gilmer, a publicist employed by Landy in March 1990.
 She phoned Gary Usher to explain why his messages were not being returned, to which Usher warned: "If Landy knows that you're calling me, he'd kill you.
 He'd literally kill you."
 Gilmer left her job two weeks later, taking expired drug bottles as well as names, phone numbers, and bank account information that she later turned over to the California Board of Medical Quality Assurance.

 Aided by Gilmer's findings, Stan Love filed unsuccessfully for conservatorship on May 17, 1990.
 A press conference with Stan at the lectern featured an unexpected appearance from Brian.
 While reading from a piece of paper, Brian was given a microphone and said: "I have heard of the charges made by Stan Love, and I think they are outrageous, which means they are out of the ballpark ...
 I feel great."
 In a later interview from 1991, Brian acknowledged the revision of his will and repeatedly stated, "We might change that".

 Audree, Carl, Carnie, and Wendy Wilson contested Landy's control of Brian, pursuing legal action on May 7, 1991.
 Brian responded in an interview, "They probably want control of me, but they will not get it, they will not get it.
 I say let sleeping dogs lie.
 If the formula works, don't goof with it.
 That's one of my major philosophies in life.
 It's been working."
 The ruling was finalized on February 3, 1992, when Landy was barred by court order from contacting Brian, leaving his affairs to the hands of conservator Jerome S. Billet.
 In December 1992, Landy was fined $1,000 for violating the court order when he visited Brian in June for his birthday.

 Landy estimated that, from 1983 to 1991, his fees had cost Wilson approximately $3 million.
 In 1991, Wilson told reporters that his prescribed medications included Cogentin, Eskalith, Xanax, Navane, and Serentil.